Ciantic/thoughts/2024/root.md

 Initramfs is an initial root file system and feature of the Linux Kernel.
 Distributor author creates the root file system in CPIO-archive format, and Kernel extracts it to RAM.
 After Kernel has extracted the file system it can start executing it from `/init`.
 It is kind of like small Linux running entirely in RAM before the real Linux starts from the specified root partition.

 In Raspberry Pi the CPIO-archive is stored in `/boot/initrd.img-6.6.51+rpt-rpi-v8` and is additionally compressed with `zstd`.
+Kernel uses replica stored in bootloader partition `/boot/firmware/initramfs8`.
 You can modify these CPIO-archives and append your own files, and run your own functionality in the Initramfs scripts.
 To add new scripts to be run in this environment you must have `initramfs-tools` package installed.

 For debugging how all of this works, first add `debug` kernel parameter to `/boot/firmware/cmdline.txt`: